 If that were not enough, there have been many instances of identifying shady companies with ties to Israel.
 Some even claim that Israeli authorities yield wider surveillance powers in comparison to US authorities.
-I really would not like trusting a service based in such a country!
+I really would not like trusting Hola VPN service, which is based in such a country.

-Log data recorded by the VPN includes the browser type you are using, the web pages you visit, along with information like time spent and access times and dates.
+Log data may include the following information – IP address, operating system, browser type, web pages you visit, time spent on those pages, access times and dates.

 - https://ipx.ac/run – Failed

 - https://www.perfect-privacy.com/dns-leaktest/ – Passed

 Out of the tests conducted on these six tools, the provider did not display any leak issues on Perfect Privacy and Browser Leaks but did fail the tests on IPX, Browser Leaks and DNS leaks.

 The results you see below are from the test conducted on the United Kingdom server.
 The VPN did, unfortunately, leak my original IPv4 public and private IP address.
 This is why I have censored the information with a red highlight, to protect my own identity.